cotsapaslab/jlim/README.md

 ﻿
 # Joint Likelihood Mapping (JLIM)

 JLIM is a cross-trait test of shared causal effect, which is described in Chun et al. ([BioRxiv](http://biorxiv.org/content/early/2016/05/12/053165)).
 JLIM tests whether two traits – main and secondary – are driven by shared causal effect or not.
 Typically, the main trait is a large GWAS study, and secondary trait can be an expression Quantitative Trait Loci (eQTL) association study.
 For main trait, JLIM takes only summary-level association statistics, but for secondary trait, it requires genotype-level data to generate permutation-based null distribution.
+JLIM is simultaneously released at [Cotsapas lab github](https://github.com/cotsapaslab/jlim) and [Sunyaev lab website](http://genetics.bwh.harvard.edu/wiki/sunyaevlab/jlim).

 ## How to install